Windscribe/Desktop-App/README.md

 ## Mac
 ### Prerequisites

-- MacOS Big Sur or MacOS Monterey (We recommend building/developing only on a native machine.
-VM setups are not well tested)
+- macOS Big Sur or macOS Monterey
-- Install Xcode 13.2.1
+- Install Xcode 13.2.1 (If on Monterey, you may use a newer version of Xcode 13, but 13.2.1 is the last version to support Big Sur.
+Our CI machines are running Big Sur)
     - Note: these downloads will require you to first login to your Apple account.
     - https://download.developer.apple.com/Developer_Tools/Xcode_13.2.1/Xcode_13.2.1.xip
 - Install brew (brew.sh)